xsscx/srd/README.md

 # Apple Security Research Device (SRD) Repo by SRD0009

-* To ALL - Open a PR or Issue with Suggestions - Collaborative Research - All Code and Questions are Welcome
+* To ALL - Open a PR or Issue with Suggestions - Collaborative Research - All Code and Questions are Welcome.
+If you see Code Errors, Fails or LOL's..
+Please Open an Issue...
+Thanks!

 This is Hoyt's Public Domain & Collaboration Research Code Collection [SRD0009] that is run on an Apple Security Research Device, the Apple SRD.
 The Target iOS ranges are 14Beta7 -> 15Beta2.
 The Target Platform is iPhone 11.